ViaVersion/VIAaaS/README.md

 - It will be available at ```http://localhost:8080/```

 My cors-anywhere instance:
-- If you trust me, you can use https://crp123-cors.herokuapp.com/ in https://viaversion.github.io/VIAaaS/ page.
+- If you trust me, you can use https://crp123-cors.herokuapp.com/

 ## Usage for players
 Usage for offline mode: